 It is not unusual for court administration to be professionalised and centralised in a single body.
 It might also be efficient to have administrative tasks centralised as the presidents of individual courts could then spend most of their time on judicial duties.
 However, there are concerns within the current Latvian system that are impossible to ignore.
 As the Court Administration has vast control over the day-to-day running of courts, it is always a concern that judicial behaviours might be directly or indirectly impacted by the knowledge that the Minister of Justice ultimately oversees the essential functions of courts such as budget allocation.
 The Judicial Council would be a more appropriate authority to run the Court Administration as this is the only body that largely includes legal professionals and lawyers whose goal is to implement the best practice of the profession.
 Nevertheless, the control of the Court Administration by the Minister of Justice constantly runs the risk of the government exerting influence over the judiciary for political gain or entrenchment of power.

 The 2018 report of Latvian judicial independence issued by the European Commission for the Efficiency of Justice also draws attention to the concerns surrounding the appointment of the director of the Court Administration.
 If the government wishes to entrench its power and influence over the judiciary, the appointment of a favourable director of the Court Administration would be particularly beneficial to their agenda.
-Furthermore, the fact that the director is appointed for a term of five years and the term can be renewed indefinitely indicates that a director conducive sympathetic to the government’s or the Minister of Justice’s agenda is likely to be re-elected and continue to exert significant control over the judiciary’s essential services.
+Furthermore, the fact that the director is appointed for a term of five years and the term can be renewed indefinitely indicates that a director sympathetic to the government’s or the Minister of Justice’s agenda is likely to be re-elected and continue to exert significant control over the judiciary’s essential services.
 Therefore, the directors’ actions can be heavily influenced by the knowledge that their reappointment depends on the Minister of Justice approving their work and policies so far.

 There are also solid grounds for concerns for Latvia’s judicial independence.
 A 2021 survey of judicial independence carried out by the University of Latvia on behalf of the Judicial Council unveiled that 70.7 per cent of the surveyed judges feel they are under political pressure from the Minister of Justice.
 Furthermore, 25.4 per cent of the judges believe that judicial independence is negatively impacted by the government, while 23.3 per cent said judicial independence is also negatively affected by the Saeima.
 Judges expressed concern over the pressure exerted by the Minister of Justice, political parties, and also the quality of other work of law enforcement bodies which affects judicial work as well.
 The Chairman of the Judicial Council, Aigars Strupišs, called for a reform of the judicial system to improve judicial independence and reduce the systemic dependence of courts on the executive.
 In particular, he said that political pressure from the Minister of Justice is felt in budgetary and training matters, which corroborates the concerns of the 2018 report of Latvian judicial independence issued by the European Commission for the Efficiency of Justice.
 The Chairman stated that the judicial system needs to be distanced from the executive, for example where courts’ budgetary issues should be handled directly with the Minister of Finance instead of needing to go through the Minister of Justice first.
 The Chairman also attributes the judiciary’s negative opinion of the Minister of Justice to his numerous baseless and public criticisms of judicial decisions.